JuliaActuary/EconomicScenarioGenerators.jl/docs/src/index.md

 [![Build Status](https://github.com/JuliaActuary/EconomicScenarioGenerators.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/JuliaActuary/EconomicScenarioGenerators.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![Coverage](https://codecov.io/gh/JuliaActuary/EconomicScenarioGenerators.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/JuliaActuary/EconomicScenarioGenerators.jl)

-Help wanted!

-This package is very early in its development cycle.
-It may not work if you try to run it at this point.
+**This package is in Technical Preview Stage: The API is stabilizing and tests are passing but it has not been used in practice for very long.
+Please report any issues, provide feedback, and request specific features using the Discussions or Issues in this repository.**

 Interested in developing economic scenario generators in Julia?
 Consider contributing to this package.
 Open an issue, create a pull request, or discuss on the Julia Zulip's #actuary channel.

 ## Usage

-This package is in a pre-release stage and is not well tested and the API may change.

 EconoicScenarioGenerators.jl is now available via the General Registry.
 Install and use in the normal way:
 1. Add EconomicScenarioGenerators via Pkg